 Completely cut off from the mainland by twice daily tides, the Holy Island of Lindisfarne is a wonderfully romantic place visit with your love.
 As charming as it is mysterious, the pint-sized tidal island is rich in legend and history.
 Discover the ruins of the 12th century Lindisfarne priory – once the epicentre of Christianity in Anglo Saxon times – before winding your way up to Lindisfarne Castle which sits loftily on a rocky plateau overlooking the island.
 From this vantage point, enjoy magnificent views across the island and surrounding sea.

-STAY: Sitting in a captivating spot on top of the hill that rolls down to the causeway, Bee Cottage is extremely well positioned for romantic jaunts across to the Holy Island of Lindisfarne.
+STAY: Experience the full island experience – and the magic of having Holy Island (almost) to yourselves – at high tide with a stay at Cambridge House Cottage - Number One, one of our Lindisfarne village cottages.
+Sitting in a captivating spot on top of the hill that rolls down to the causeway, Bee Cottage is extremely well positioned for romantic jaunts across to the Holy Island of Lindisfarne.
 Or, if you’d prefer to stay put and capitalise on the fantastic panoramic views, wrap up in coats and blankets and enjoy a cup of tea – or cocktail – on the patio before watching the blush-pink sunset sprawl across the horizon.

 The River Tweed, Scottish Borders